apexhosting/Scavenger-Hunt/README.md

     # A valid BarColor or AUTO to let the plugin handle colouring (https://hub.spigotmc.org/javadocs/spigot/org/bukkit/boss/BarColor.html)
     colour: AUTO

+  # Whether to ensure starter items are not dropped on death
+  keep-starter-items: true

   # A list of items given to everyone on start
   starter-items:

-    # This is to show all the settings of the items
-    test-item:
+    compass:
-      material: BARRIER
+      material: COMPASS
-      amount: 3
-      name: "&6&lThis is an item's name"
+      name: "&6Golden Compass"
       lore:
-        - "This is lore line #1"
-        - "This is lore line #2"
-        - "... and so on ..."
-      enchants:
-        mending: 1
-        unbreaking: 3
-      hide-enchants: false
+        - "&c"
+        - "&e&oUse this item to get back to spawn"
+        - "&e&oin case you ever get lost!"
+      point-to:
+        world: event_world
+        x: 137.6
+        y: 68
+        z: 158.5

     book:
       material: WRITTEN_BOOK
-      name: "&4&lStarter Instructions"
-      hide-enchants: true
-      enchantments:
-        mending: 1
+      name: "&3⛏ &bStarter Instructions!"
       author: "&cDoug"
       type: original
       pages:
         1: |
-          Welcome to ApexHosting's Scavenger Hunt event!
+          Welcome to ApexHosting's &3&oScavenger Hunt &revent!
+          &8&m                            &r

-          The first 3 to complete the hunt get an amazon gift card as well as free hosting!
+          The first &33 &rto complete the hunt get an &#f68e00Amazon Gift Card&r as well as free server hosting!

+          &8&oContinue reading for rules & objectives:                           ⤵
         2: |
-          Page 2 yes
+          &l1. &rGo out in the world and gather the necessary items.
+Bring these items to Doug, located at spawn.

+          &l2. &rThe items needed can be checked with him or through the &3&o/items &rcommand!

+          &l3. &rPVP will be enabled after a few minutes!    &8&oContinue reading: ⤵
+        3: |
+          If you die to another player, you will &nrespawn with all your items&r.

+          If you happen to die to nature causes, your &nitems will be dropped &ron the ground, but you will still respawn!

+          &3&oBest of luck and we hope have fun!

   # A list of required items to win the game
   # You can use all item settings mentioned above but